 - Fannie Mae resells the mortgage in a package of other mortgages on the secondary market.
-This is a mortgage-backed security, which has a value that is derived by value of the mortgages in the bundle.
+This is a mortgage-backed security.
+Its value is derived by the value of the mortgages in the bundle.

-- Often the MBS is bought by a hedge fund, which then slices out portion of the MBS, let's say the second and third years of the interest-only loans, which is riskier since it is farther out, but also provides a higher interest payment.
-It uses sophisticated computer programs to figure out all this complexity.
+- A hedge fund or investment bank divides the MBS into different portions.
+For example, the second and third years of interest-only loans are riskier since they are farther out.
+There's more of a chance the homeowner will default.
+But it provides a higher interest payment.
+The bank uses sophisticated computer programs to figure out all this complexity.
 It then combines it with similar risk levels of other MBS and resells just that portion, called a tranche, to other hedge funds.

 - All goes well until housing prices decline or interest rates reset and the mortgages start to default.